Heaven is having the chance to wash the feet of the ones who grow your food and the clear water to wash them with.

 In loud moments last year I’ve cursed my home for not being able to keep me safe and for echoing my every failure back so loudly and in quiet moments last year I’ve utterly relied on the patient exactness of our place and let myself sink free into its playful peace.

 In both kinds of moment inner hands work silently braiding something durable inside while I get to work building another small shelter in the woods.

-Somewhere in the days before and between each of these gates, I wandered alone through the nights driven crazy by a neighbor’s new suffering dog barking endlessly through the bitter cold nights, afraid like I get afraid and alone like I get alone cold down in by the creek bed at the end of the land.
-And at the threshold of each gate, I was sure again that I had to leave the land.
-And in between that, I was sure again that I am home, I am supported, and every grain of sandy soil I sleep above is the sand of the path I somehow chose to walk the day I was born, long before I entered that leaky beautiful room of words.
+Somewhere in the days before and between each of these threshold gates, I wandered alone through the nights driven crazy by a neighbor’s new chained dog barking endlessly through the bitter cold nights, afraid like I get afraid and alone like I get alone cold down in by the creek bed at the end of the land.
+And approaching each gateway, I was sure again that I had to leave the land.
+And in between that, I was sure again that I am home, I am supported, and every grain of sandy soil I sleep above is the sand of the path I somehow chose to walk the day I was born.

 The way I was taught to make cordage involves bringing together again and again the thumb and the finger.
 The hand encloses a precious portion of emptiness.
 The emptiness is mother to the durable.
 In braiding the durable, I sometimes need to spend months just holding that thumb and finger together having no idea what I’m doing.
 No new twine is made, nothing visible moves.
 All I can do is keep that pressure against the pulse in my thumb, exhaling.
 Other times, I move.
 The pliant inner skin of trees moves in my hands.
 Strands become rope.
 Rope becomes bridge.
 Where is there to go but across?
 What is there to say but thank you?